SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_CU3.md

 > [!NOTE]
 >
 > - This run-time error will appear when a custom booking event script that was configured to run synchronously has been running for more than 15 minutes.
-We highly recommend configuring custom events to run asynchronously.
-In the standard SRM Framework solution, you can [configure custom booking events](xref:Service_Orchestration_custom_events).
-In other SRM solutions, you can add booking events to the *ReservationInstance* object.
+We highly recommend configuring custom booking events to run asynchronously.
+For more information, see [Service Orchestration custom events configuration](xref:Service_Orchestration_custom_events).
 > - Half-open run-time errors (which are thrown after an SRM event has been stuck for more than 7.5 minutes) will also be added to the *SLWatchDog2.txt* log file.

 #### SLAnalytics: Trend data predictions displayed in trend graphs will be more accurate [ID_36038]